-Bethany: It's been my experience that the average man is never a man, not even for ten minutes.
+Bethany: It's been my experience that the average male is never a man, not even for ten minutes.

-The board meeting. "'But I do believe in this!'
-What does that even mean??"
+Bartleby: (outside, reading a magazine) 'But I do believe in this!'
+What does that even mean?

 Metatron: I am a Seraphim.

 - "Good Lord.
 The little stoner's got a point."

 - "Anyone who isn't dead or from another plane of existence would do well to cover their ears...right about now."